 Preschools that serve children with developmental disabilities are paid significantly less than it costs to operate them; the state reimburses these programs at 94 percent of allowable cost and even less of actual cost.
 Chapters of The Arc New York can no longer subsidize preschool programs without endangering other OPWDD related programs.

-provide a 4% tuition increase for special education schools in 2018-19 school year;
+- provide a 4% tuition increase for special education schools in 2018-19 school year;

-include statutory index for annual tuition increases for 4410 preschools and 853 special education schools, and establish a reserve fund to maintain fiscal viability;
+- include statutory index for annual tuition increases for 4410 preschools and 853 special education schools, and establish a reserve fund to maintain fiscal viability;

-provide $18 million for special education schools to narrow the teacher compensation gap;
+- provide $18 million for special education schools to narrow the teacher compensation gap;

-provide a 4% Early Intervention rate increase to address 20+ years of flat/decreasing rates.
+- provide a 4% Early Intervention rate increase to address 20+ years of flat/decreasing rates.